Brookfield Corporation: Bribery

+Civil lawsuits & public reactions

 In September 2010, a group called Birch Mountain Shareholders for Justice filed a lawsuit with the Ontario Superior Court of Justice against Brookfield Asset Management, challenging an acquisition and transfer of assets.
 Birch Mountain had run into financial troubles and accused Brookfield of financial engineering that resulted in Brookfield acquiring the company's $1.6 billion limestone quarry for $50 million.
 According to Birch Mountain, Brookfield had made use of death spiral financing and insider trading.
 After five years of litigation the case was dismissed, based on the fact that Birch Mountain had failed to present credible evidence.
 In May 2015, the plaintiffs filed a notice of appeal, but their case was likewise dismissed two years later.

 In 2009, Brookfield sued financial and insurance giant American International Group (AIG) in a Manhattan federal court, alleging that AIG's collapse caused default provisions in interest-rate swaps.
 The suit stemmed from AIG's acceptance of a $182.3 billion bailout package from the federal government, which Brookfield argued overturned AIG's bankruptcy protection.
 The insurance firm countersued, claiming that Brookfield was trying to get out of its $1.5 billion debt to AIG.
 The litigation ended with Brookfield paying $905 million to settle the lawsuit.

 In March 2013, the Southern Investigative Reporting Foundation called into question Brookfield's makeup.
-The analysis written by Roddy Boyd accused the company of using a pyramidal control structure, alleging that a small group of shareholders hold outsized power and may easily utilize the capital of other investors without risking their own.
+The analysis written by Roddy Boyd accused the company of using a pyramidal control structure, alleging that a small group of shareholders hold outsized power and may easily use the capital of other investors without risking their own.